-Training is provided to facilitate the use locally of six self-study workbooks:
+Training is provided to facilitate the use locally of self-study workbooks, which cover the following topics:

 - understanding dementia